Last Updated on

 Rooms at Antrim 1844

-My room, The Clabaugh Room in the Mansion, was a Ralph Lauren-esque envisioning of a swanky horse and hound retreat – complete with horse and hound wallpaper in the Carrera Marble bathroom, horse and hound paintings on deep blue walls, a large fireplace, carved four poster bed, fresh flowers, and other regal appointments.
+My room, The Clabaugh Room in the Mansion, was a Ralph Lauren-esque envisioning of a swanky horse and hound retreat.
+As such, it was complete with horse and hound wallpaper in the Carrera Marble bathroom, horse and hound paintings on deep blue walls, a large fireplace, carved four poster bed, fresh flowers, and other regal appointments.

 Each of 40 rooms throughout the property, in fact, is distinctly decorated with Dort’s keen eye for design.

-Turndown is elegant simplicity itself: one single red or pink rose on the soft white duvet: both soothing and romantic at the same time.
+Turndown is elegant simplicity itself.
+One single red or pink rose on the soft white duvet.
+It’s both soothing and romantic at the same time.

 Food and Drink at Antrim 1844

-The Pickwick Pub is a great on-site spot to kick back with rare brandies, scotch, bourbons, and lots of local wine and beer.
+The Pickwick Pub is a great on-site spot to kick back.
+You’ll find rare brandies, scotch, bourbons, and lots of local wine and beer.

-Dishes are excellent, and the menu, based on local farm availability, changes daily.
+The menu, based on local farm availability, changes daily.
+The food is excellent.
 Suffice it to say that the chef knows what he’s doing, and the beautifully plated foie gras, soup, salad, and steak or fish you order will be a knockout.

 Just the Facts